vtshen/introduction-to-data-science/README.md

         - diachronic interpretation: probability information gets updated when new evidence come in. prior probability -> posterior probability (probability changes over time)
     - computational statistics
     - estimation
+        - the locomotive problem
+            - description: > A railroad numbers its locomotives in order 1..N.
+One day you see a locomotive with the number 60.
+Estimate how many locomotives the railroad has.